jsreport/docs/docs/live-reports.md

 });
 ```

 This example clones the original template and modifies it's recipe because we want to export to the pdf.
 It also takes the snapshot of the current html because we want to reflect the current configuration user made in the pivot table.
-Calling the `render` method should open a new browser tab with exported pdf.
+Calling the `render` method should open a new browser tab with the exported pdf.

 You can use the same approach also to export to the excel.
 The nice thing about it is that you can assemble the exporting content dynamically.
 For example just snapshot part of the page or construct completely customized printing template.